privacyguides/privacyguides.org/docs/os/macos-overview.md

 ## Hardware

 Many modern security features in macOS—such as modern Secure Boot, hardware-level exploit mitigation, OS integrity checks, and file-based encryption—rely on Apple Silicon, and Apple's newer hardware always has the [best security](https://support.apple.com/guide/security/apple-soc-security-sec87716a080/1/web/1).
-We only encourage the use of Apple Silicon devices with macOS, and not older Intel Macs or Hackintoshes.
+We only encourage the use of Apple Silicon, and not older Intel-based Mac computers or Hackintoshes.

 Some of these modern security features are available on older Intel Macs with the Apple T2 chip, but that chip is susceptible to the *checkm8* exploit which could compromise its security,